 Everyone is scouring around the internet for tickets or ticket guides for the biggest football game of the year.
-The Philadelphia Eagles and the New England Patriots have been locked in and you can expect tickets to start disappearing very quickly.
+The Philadelphia Eagles and the New England Patriots have been locked in and you can expect tickets to start disappearing.
 We know that justifying spending a ton of money on tickets is the hard part, so we’re going to provide you with the logistics of costs to help you with anything you might need to know when it comes to the Super Bowl.

 Where you can get tickets

-If you are a season ticket holder to the Patriots and the Falcons, then your odds at getting tickets are better than any others.
+If you are a season ticket holder for either the Eagles or the Partiots, then your odds at getting tickets are better than any others.
 Because a few weeks before tickets go on sale season ticket holders can enter their name in a lottery to be chosen to purchase Superbowl tickets.
-If you are just a fan, and don’t have any season tickets, the process is a lot harder.
+If you are just a fan, and don’t have any season tickets, the process is harder.
 In order to get tickets you need to send a letter to the NFL between February 1st and June 1st of the previous season stating you’d like to attend, then they will randomly choose from the letters.

 If you haven’t done either of those then finding the right place to buy tickets on the secondary market is tough, we recommend going to sites like the NFL Ticket Exchange on Ticketmaster, Superseats, or Vivid Seats for some of the best prices on tickets.
 But before you buy the first tickets you see, it might be a good thing to look at the final prices of all your options side by side so you can make sure you are getting the best deal for your money.
 I’m sure you already know it’s going to expensive so it’s just a matter of finding the tickets that you would be willing to get.

-- Accommodations: As the game gets closer, hotels around Houston will fill up and prices can vary from $100 – $500 depending on where you want to stay
+- Accommodations: As the game gets closer, hotels will fill up and prices can vary depending on where you want to stay

-- Flights: Most flights into Houston will cost you anywhere between $250-$600 depending on where you are flying from, so be sure to check all of your options.
+- Flights: Most flights will book up depending on where you are flying from, so be sure to check all of your options.

 - Parking: In order to park at the game you’ll have to purchase parking passes beforehand, you cannot park without a pass, but there might be other parking lots nearby.

-There are a lot of other activities you can do during your stay in the Bay area such as:
+There are a lot of other activities you can do during your stay in Minneapolis such as: